Skip to content

 Your first tessera

-In tessera, every component is a function marked with the tessera macro, so we often call components “tessera” as well.
+In tessera, a component is a function marked with the tessera macro — we also call components "tessera".

 Add a background

-Open your project's src/lib.rs and locate the generated app function, which should currently look like:
+Open your project's src/app.rs and find the generated app function; it should look like this:

 rust